Birmingham Science Park Aston: West Midlands Regional Innovation Centre

-Cisco's National Virtual Incubator

-Innovation Birmingham is a founding node in this pioneering network, which connects business incubation centres and research institutions around the UK via state-of-the-art Cisco video conferencing technology.

-Mentoring sessions and multi-location live events are being delivered across the NVI network, enabling initial introductions and follow up meetings to take place irrespective of geography.
-The high-definition quality available through Cisco's video conferencing equipment ensures valuable ‘face time’ can be orchestrated without the need for costly and time-sapping travel.

 LAUNCH

 Over 20 gaming companies have already been nurtured in the e4f centre, with many more established studios relocating to the Innovation Birmingham Campus over recent years.

 The Innovation Birmingham team run a year-round programme of events for those working in the gaming or mobile app industries.
 The events are also targeted at students, graduates and anyone looking to launch a career in gaming.

 There are at least seven LAUNCH events per year, with speakers drawn from gaming companies, such as Codemasters, Microsoft, Playground Games, Rebellion Developments and Vodafone Games.

-Innovation Birmingham has invested in infrastructure to increase its broadband connectivity to 30Gbit/s.
-This ensures each tenant can have a dedicated, resilient broadband connection of up to 100Mbit/s.
-The super-fast broadband service is powered by WarwickNet; a specialist business and [science park] [Internet Service Provider].
-WarwickNet has installed three lines separately routed from London and Manchester.

 £35 million development zone

 The £35 million development zone will enable significant expansion of the Innovation Birmingham Campus.
 The two-acre plot is situated next to Faraday Wharf, at the gateway to the Eastside knowledge quarter.
 It is accessed off Holt Street and A38 Aston Expressway.
 The site is one of 26 covered by Greater Birmingham and Solihull LEP's Enterprise Zone.
 The collection of buildings will be among the first within the Enterprise Zone to get underway, enabling future occupiers to benefit from Business Rates relief.

 Innovation Birmingham is developing the new buildings in partnership with Stourport-on-Severn headquartered Thomas Vale Construction Ltd, which is part of one of the world's leading construction groups, Bouygues Construction.

 Three to five buildings are proposed in total, delivering 11,500 sq m (120,000 sq ft) of new space for Birmingham’s tech community.